opentracing-contrib/csharp-netcore/README.md

 ## Supported .NET versions

-This project currently only supports apps targeting `netcoreapp2.0` (.NET Core 2.0) or higher!
+This project currently only supports apps targeting `netcoreapp2.1` (.NET Core 2.1) or `netcoreapp3.1` (.NET Core 3.1)!

+This project DOES NOT support the full .NET framework as that uses different instrumentation code.

 ## Supported libraries and frameworks